kennangaibel/Stringer_Realsense/README.md

 **Specs/Suggestions**

-Make sure you are using a python version 3.6-3.9.
+Make sure you are using python version 3.6-3.9.
 The realsense library will not work with version 3.10.
 With the D435, optimal resolutions for aligning depth with RGB is setting depth resolution to 848x480 and RGB resolution to 1280x720.

 **Retrieving the data**